-According to Centrify, over 70% of British businesses are using multi-factor authentication (MFA) and a virtual private network (VPN) to manage the security risks posed by the increase of remote working during the Coronavirus pandemic.
+According to Delinea (previously known as Centrify) over 70% of British businesses are using multi-factor authentication (MFA) and a virtual private network (VPN) to manage the security risks posed by the increase of remote working during the Coronavirus pandemic.

 Multi-factor authentication is an authentication method in which a computer user is granted access only after successfully presenting two or more known identity confirmations (such as a password and a code texted to their known phone number, a hardware key and biometric confirmation like a fingerprint scan, etc.).

 A VPN, on the other hand, extends a private network across a public network, allowing internet users to protect their location and stay anonymous.

 The data, collected by independent polling company Censuswide on behalf of Centrify, was obtained via a survey of 200 senior business decision-makers in large and medium-sized UK companies.
 46% of those surveyed have already noted an increase of phishing attacks since implementing a policy of widespread remote working.

 Despite recognising a need for more cybersecurity vigilance in the face of increased opportunistic threats, the poll also revealed that 43% of individuals believe the increased cybersecurity protocols for remote workers will have a negative impact on workplace productivity.

 Similarly, almost half of the individuals (49%) preferred to remove extra authentication steps for basic apps and data in the workplace, as they felt it adds unnecessary time to procedures.